YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Cursor Position Variables
 ++++++++++++++++++++++++++

-YottaDB/GT.M provides two intrinsic special variables for determining the virtual cursor position. $X refers to the current column, while $Y refers to the current row.
+YottaDB provides two intrinsic special variables for determining the virtual cursor position. $X refers to the current column, while $Y refers to the current row.

 **$X**

 $X contains an integer value ranging from 0 to 65,535, specifying the horizontal position of a virtual cursor in the current output record. $X=0 represents the initial position on a new record or row.

-Every OPENed device has a $X. However, YottaDB/GT.M only has access to $X of the current device.
+Every OPENed device has a $X. However, YottaDB only has access to $X of the current device.

-Generally, in M mode YottaDB/GT.M increments $X for every character written to and read from the current device; see below for behavior of a UTF-8 mode device.
-YottaDB/GT.M format control characters, FILTER, and the device WIDTH and WRAP also have an effect on $X.
+Generally, in M mode YottaDB increments $X for every character written to and read from the current device; see below for behavior of a UTF-8 mode device.
+YottaDB format control characters, FILTER, and the device WIDTH and WRAP also have an effect on $X.

 As $X is only a counter to help a program track output, SET $X does not reposition the cursor or perform any other IO.
 Conversely, if a sequence of characters sent to a terminal or other device with a WRITE causes it to be repositioned except as described below, $X will not reflect this change.